realmazharhussain/blog/content/posts/git-simplified.md

 |          `git push`           |                Upload saved changes to GitHub                |
 |          `git pull`           |        Download changes that were uploaded by others         |

+## More Information/Documentation on Git

+For more information/documentation on git, visit official [git documentation site](https://git-scm.com/doc).